 + A variety of inputs including 4 HDMI ports.

 Why We Liked It - Theres nothing at all to complain about really.
 This 4K Ultra HD 55-inch TV has incredible picture quality and very easy-to-use smart features.
 As our editors choice winner - this 55 Inch TV is great for any home theater.
+Fancy a bigger screen?
+We have reviewed the top 60-inch 4K TVs here.

 2. Samsung UN55MU8500F